 Our learners are at the heart of our school.

-A warm welcome to Cambridge Park Academy from myself, our governors and our staff team!
+A warm welcome to Cambridge Park Academy from

 I am incredibly proud to be the Principal here at CPA and It gives me great pleasure to welcome you to our website - we hope it gives you a taste of what Cambridge Park Academy represents and a sense of the shared pride we have in our school.